 Can I Make A Paralysis Compensation Claim?

-Yes, you could make a paralysis compensation claim, provided that you can prove the paralysis injury was caused by someone else’e negligent actions.
+Yes, you could make a paralysis compensation claim, provided that you can prove the paralysis injury was caused by someone else’s negligent actions.

 Essentially, to have a valid compensation claim, you must demonstrate:

-• You suffered a paralysis due to the breach
+- You suffered paralysis due to the breach

 Moreover, you could also make a paralysis claim on behalf of a loved one, by acting as a litigation friend.
 These roles are usually fulfilled by parents, guardians or solicitors who work to prioritise the claimant’s best interests throughout the process.
 As litigation friends, their duties typically include: